 Homebuyers who can't put down a sizable down payment with a conventional loan will often need to pay for PMI, or private mortgage insurance.
 This insurance is designed to protect the lender in the event you default on your loan.

-For conventional loans, you’ll typically need to pay for PMI unless you can put down 20 percent of the purchase price.
-You can cancel PMI for conventional loans once you’ve paid off at least 20 percent of the loan value.
+For conventional loans, you’ll typically need to pay for PMI unless you can put down 20% of the purchase price.
+You can cancel PMI for conventional loans once you’ve paid off at least 20% of the loan value.

 In fact, mortgage insurance costs on FHA and conventional loans can be double or even triple those of USDA mortgages, posing a serious barrier for low-income and cash-strapped buyers.

-USDA mortgage insurance is paid via two fees: an upfront guarantee fee equal to 1 percent of the loan amount, and an annual fee equal to 0.35 percent of the loan amount.
+USDA mortgage insurance is paid via two fees — an upfront guarantee fee that’s 1% of the loan amount, and an annual fee that’s 0.35% of the loan amount.

 The one-time upfront guarantee fee, which is also referred to as the USDA funding fee, is paid at closing and typically financed into the loan.